-Often, the role involves translating complicated engineering terminology into language understood by lay people.
+The role often involves translating complicated engineering terminology into a language that lay people understand.
 This would take place during a court case, for example.

 With this technology being explored more than ever before, it means that there will be an increasing number of opportunities in this industry in the coming years.

 Mechatronic engineers work on the design, testing and manufacture of smart machines in areas like robotics, medical and assistive technology, human-machine interaction, and manufacturing unmanned aerial and ground vehicles.